-The majority of the Company's natural gas flows from offshore wells on Lake Erie that produce from Silurian -aged sandstone and carbonates at a maximum depth of 550 metres.
+The majority of the Company's raw natural gas flows from offshore wells on Lake Erie that produce from Silurian-aged sandstone and carbonates at a maximum depth of 550 metres.
 The main producing horizons are the Grimsby, Whirlpool and Guelph formations.
-This gas is transported to shore through a pipeline grid on the bottom of Lake Erie, and then processed at one of five of the Company's onshore processing facilities.
-The Company entered into transportation agreements with pipeline companies and the majority of its natural gas is transferred to the Dawn Hub, which is conveniently located proximate to the greater Toronto area, at which point it is sold to third parties.
+This raw natural gas is transported to shore through gathering pipelines on the bottom of Lake Erie, and then processed at one of the Company's three (3) onshore processing manufacturing facilities, which transforms the raw natural gas into dry natural gas.
+The Company has entered into transportation agreements with utility pipeline companies and the majority of its natural gas is transferred to the Dawn Hub, which is conveniently located proximate to the greater Toronto area, at which point it is sold to third parties.

-Sweet, light oil production comes from onshore Ordovician and Silurian-aged carbonate reservoirs located at geological depths of up to 850 metres.
-Raw oil and condensate is processed at six oil batteries and several single well locations.
-Once processed, oil is sold to a third party that transports the oil to Sarnia, Ontario for refining.
+Sweet, light oil production comes from onshore Ordovician and Silurian aged carbonate reservoirs located at geological depths of up to 850 metres.
+Raw oil and condensate is extracted and processed at six (6) oil batteries and several single well locations.
+Once processed, oil was originally sold to a third party, which transported the oil to Sarnia, Ontario for refining.
+However, during the third quarter of 2015, DELP finalized an agreement with a third party purchaser in Pennsylvania, U.S. for the majority of its processed oil, providing DELP with a more consistent basis for pricing.